-The Metabolic Biology Department at the John Innes Centre carries out research into fundamental aspects of plant metabolism within the broader remit of increasing our knowledge of plant biology.
+The Metabolic Biology department at the John Innes Centre carries out research into fundamental aspects of plant metabolism within the broader remit of increasing our knowledge of plant biology.

 In the course of our research, we learn how plant metabolism changes in response to environmental conditions and the mechanisms underpinning metabolic diversity.

-Research within the Metabolic Biology Department spans a wide range of disciplines, from biochemical genetics to computational and synthetic biology, and looks at both model and crop plants.
+Our research spans a wide range of disciplines, from biochemical genetics to computational and synthetic biology, and looks at both model and crop plants.

 The impact of our research is evident in many areas; we produce ground-breaking fundamental insights into plant biochemistry and genetics, we present our research to public and specialist groups and relevant industries, we engage with breeders and end users within a wide portfolio of projects and we are committed to training programmes for young researchers, including undergraduate and postgraduate students.